-American Stress Statistics: Understanding Acute And Chronic Stress
+American Stress Statistics: Exploring The Prevalence Of Stress

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Stress is a natural reaction in the nervous system that can keep humans and animals safe by providing the flight or fight response.
-However, when stress becomes long-term (chronic), it can be overwhelming and cause physical and mental health concerns.
-Looking at American stress statistics can help you feel less alone with your stress and notice which areas may help you relieve it.
+Stress is a natural reaction in the nervous system that can keep humans and animals safe by providing the fight-or-flight response.
+However, when stress becomes long-term (chronic), it can be overwhelming and can contribute to a number of physical and mental health concerns.
+Looking at American stress statistics may help you feel less alone with your stress and determine which strategies may help you relieve it.
 It may also encourage you to get help building coping skills to deal with the effects of immense stress in your own life.

 What is stress?

 While stress is a natural human experience, there are various definitions to describe it.
 Some individuals might describe stress as mental, emotional, or physical strain or tension.
-Others are reporting symptoms such as feeling overwhelmed or experiencing mental burnout.
+Others may report symptoms such as feeling overwhelmed or experiencing mental burnout.
 In some cases, stress can be positive and motivate someone to make necessary changes or work harder to reach a goal.

 There are a few types of stress often studied, including the following.